Lukhausen/Lepus/typst/supercharged-dhbw/chapters/post_training_benchmark.typ

 The thinking model, on the other hand, initially underwent the same standard training process as the base model.
 However, upon reaching a plateau in its reasoning development, we introduced a targeted intervention.
 Specifically, we provided a reward incentive for longer, more elaborate reasoning processes.
 This "kickstart" encouraged the model to develop a more in-depth thought process in its outputs.
 Once the model had sufficiently adopted this longer reasoning approach, we removed the extra reward and reverted to training exclusively with the standard RewardScore.
 The goal was to integrate the enhanced thinking capability with the model’s ability to generate correct and contextually relevant solutions.

 The results clearly show that the thinking model outperforms the base model in terms of the RewardScore, as evidenced by an increase from around 0.12946 to roughly 0.22992 as seen in @example-out-qwen_thinking.
-This improvement indicates that the additional reasoning component—enhanced during the specialized training phase—has a positive effect on the content quality assessment.
+This improvement indicates that the additional reasoning component, enhanced during the specialized training phase, has a positive effect on the content quality assessment.
 Although neither model managed to produce correct responses as per the binary correctness evaluation in this benchmarking run, the higher RewardScore for the thinking model suggests it is better aligned with our desired output characteristics.
 This validates the approach of incentivizing extended reasoning during training, as it helps the model to combine a more robust thinking process with a relevant and solution-oriented output.

 #figure(
 align(center)[